robertotomchak/Minesweeper-Algorithm/README.md

 If you want to know more about the rules of minesweeper, check out https://freeminesweeper.org/how-to-play-minesweeper.php (this is also the link of the "how to play" buttn inside the codes's interface).

-There are 3 Python codes in this project:
+There are 4 Python codes (.py) and 1 Jupyter Notebook file (.ipynb) in this project:
 -functions: contains all functions that affect the minesweeper board, as well as a class for the tiles.
-They allow the player to play the game.
-It also contains the algorithm to solve the game for you;
+They allow the player to play the game;
+-algorithm: contains the algorithm that can play the game;
 -interface: this is the main file of the game.
 It calls all the useful functions and defines the interface for the user to play in;
 -benchmarks: this file does not affect the game itself.
 It's purpose is to test how good the algorithm is.

+There's also a CSV file called "minesweeper_data" that contains the data generated from the "benchmarks.py" file.

+### Algorithm

+The algorithm uses 3 strategies to play the game:

+#### Strategy 1: Default
+This is the main strategy of the algorithm, which every player uses a lot during the game.
+It is divided in three parts:
+1. If a known tile with a number is touching <number of tile - number of marked bombs> unknown tiles, the unknown tiles must be bombs.
+2. If a known tile with a number is touching <number of tile> marked bombs, then the rest of unknown tiles must be bombs.
+3. If all bombs are marked in the board, free all the other unknown tiles.

+#### Strategy 2: Simulations

 According to my tests, this is the results of the algorithm (after 10,000 games for each mode):

 EASY (9x9, 10 bombs)
-% of Wins: 94.95
+% of Wins: 88.35
-Average Time of Wins: 0.0013417955823419219
-Average Time of Loses: 0.0007554937117170579
+Average Time of Wins: 0.0008571343564960197 seconds Average Time of Loses: 0.001110771080966671 seconds

 NORMAL (16x16, 40 bombs):
 % of Wins: 90.78